NexGen-Analysts/Pamrose-Skin-Prototype/README.md

 ## 6. Getting Started

-Follow these steps to set up and run the project locally.
-If you're new to web development, each step is explained in detail:
+Follow these steps to set up and run the project on your local server.

 1. **Install Node.js and npm:**
    - Download and install Node.js from [nodejs.org](https://nodejs.org/).
 This will also install npm (Node Package Manager), which is required to manage project dependencies.